pcaston/OpenPeerPower.github.io/source/_docs/quality_scale.markdown

 ## No score

 This integration passes the bare minimum requirements.
-That's the level of most integrations when they are introduced into Home Assistant.
+That's the level of most integrations when they are introduced into Open Peer Power.
 It doesn't mean that they are bad or buggy, just that you need to configure them with an entry in your `configuration.yaml` file.

 ## Silver 🥈

 This integration is able to cope when things go wrong.
 It will not print any exceptions nor will it fill the log with retry attempts.
-Also, it will show you if a device is offline or not ready when you start Home Assistant.
+Also, it will show you if a device is offline or not ready when you start Open Peer Power.

 ## Gold 🥇